Jefferson Chapman

 Jefferson Chapman (born 1943) is an archaeologist who conducted extensive excavations at sites in eastern Tennessee, recovering evidence that provided the first secure radiocarbon chronology for Early and Middle Archaic period assemblages in Eastern North America.
 He also is a research professor in anthropology and the Director of the Frank H. McClung Museum at the University of Tennessee, Knoxville.
 Chapman’s professional interests include Southeastern archaeology, paleoethnobotany, museology and public archaeology.

 Background

 Chapman was born in Kinston, North Carolina, on March 13, 1943.
 He received his Bachelor of Arts in anthropology from Yale University in 1965 and an M.A.T. in history and education from Brown University in 1968.
 Chapman completed a master's degree in anthropology in 1973 and a Ph.D. in anthropology in 1975 from the University of North Carolina.
 He has conducted archaeology studies for over 40 years and has written twenty books, dozens of journal articles and many other technical publications.
+He married Carol Cannon, daughter of poet Marion Wadsworth Cannon, in 1965; they had two daughters.
+Carol died in 1985, from colon cancer.